-Many companies spend big dollars on their customer-facing websites, attaching great importance to innovative, trend-setting designs with all the bells and whistles.
-Often it’s a different story when it comes to internal websites.
-If there is one at all, it’s usually cluttered with outdated content, is impossible to navigate and falls short on engaging users.
+Many companies spend top dollar on trend-setting customer-facing websites with all the bells and whistles.
+However, often it’s a different story with their internal versions.
+If there is one, it’s usually cluttered with outdated content, making it impossible to navigate.
+And when it comes to engaging users, the site falls short.
 This is a huge organizational own goal.
-As a tool for managing company information, communication and collaboration, the internal website – or intranet as it’s also known – has the potential to make a big difference.
-In this post, we take you through all you need to know, from uses and essential features right through to set-up and ongoing management.
-We make the process of creating a digital workplace with an internal website easy.
+As a tool for managing company information, communication, and collaboration, the internal website, or intranet, is mission-critical.
+This post takes you through everything you need to know, from uses and essential features to setup and ongoing management.

-What’s more, an advanced search function and intuitive site navigation makes it easy for staff to quickly locate the latest data.
-An internal website means you could potentially do away with secure file transfer software and shared folders forever.
-Organized in a way that makes sense to your business, the internal website also allows for anytime, anyplace, anywhere access via an internet connection.
+Moreover, an advanced search function and intuitive site navigation support workers in locating the latest data swiftly.
+An internal website means you could do away with secure file transfer software and shared folders forever.
+Organized in a way that makes sense to your business, the site is accessible anytime and from any location.

-Every staff member will log in to the site every day.
-So it’s the perfect internal communications tool.
-Company or team news feeds, blogs and newsletters can keep everyone updated on the latest developments with the same, consistent and timely messages.
-These tools can also be interactive by allowing staff to comment and provide feedback on stories and updates.
+Employees log in to the site every day.
+So, it’s the perfect corporate communication tool.
+Company or team news feeds, blogs, and newsletters keep everyone in the loop with consistent and timely messages.
+Allow workers to comment and offer feedback, and these tools become interactive.

-In the context of today’s modern workplaces where telecommuting, flexible working and non-desk personnel are the norm, this ease of communication and ability to engage in two-way conversations with employees is very important.
+Today’s workplaces are a dynamic mix of remote, hybrid, and deskless workers.
+So, this ease of communication and ability to engage in two-way conversations with employees is a must.

 Collaboration and Joint Working

-Companies that offer opportunities for collaboration and joint working tend to be more innovative and creative.
-More can indeed be achieved when teams work together to reach joint solutions.
+Companies that encourage cross-team collaboration are agile, innovative, and creative.
+More is achieved when teams work together to reach solutions.

 Automated Business Processes

-An internal website supports more efficient and effective working with automated business processes.
-Every business involves form filling of one kind or another.
-From reporting on sales performance and budget monitoring, through to ordering stationery, booking vacation leave, or reserving a carpark space, all companies have a multitude of processes ripe for automation.
+Internal websites deliver more efficient and effective working with automated business processes.
+Form filling of one kind or another is a fact of life for every organization.
+From sales reporting and budget monitoring to ordering stationery or booking vacation leave, all companies have processes ripe for automation.

-An internal website means these everyday processes can be completed online either using the integral forms builder or if preferred, an embedded Google Form.
-The intranet software will then automatically route the form to the correct manager for approval and action.
-Management can have better oversight of processes and the potential for errors creeping into the process or forms going astray is greatly reduced.
+Now, these everyday tasks are completed online using the integral forms builder, Google Workspace, or Microsoft 365.
+The software even automatically routes forms to managers for approval and action.
+Supervisors have better oversight of processes, and the potential for errors creeping in or paperwork going astray is significantly reduced.

 An internal website can support a corporate program of employee engagement.
-Improved internal communications are one key driver of employee engagement.
-The internal website can contribute as follows:
+Improved internal communications is a crucial driver of employee engagement, and intranets contribute as follows:

-employee appreciation schemes for reward and recognition which contribute to a sense of value and gratitude
+- Employee appreciation schemes for reward and recognition, which promote a sense of value and gratitude

-- polls and surveys to canvass staff views on a variety of work-related issues
+- Polls and surveys to canvass the workforce’s views on various issues

-- corporate calendars to keep employees informed on important company events and deadlines
+- Corporate calendars to keep employees informed on company events and deadlines

-Now that we have established some of the benefits of an internal website let’s look at the essential features.
-An internal website will clearly need to deliver on the objectives we have already identified.
-To this end, the best internal website will have the following features:
+Now that we have established the benefits, let’s look at the essential features.
+An internal website must deliver on the objectives we identified above.
+To this end, best-of-breed versions share the following features:

 Easy To Setup

-A site setup that’s simple to follow and quick to implement and which sees you enjoying the benefits all the sooner has to be a priority for any business.
+A site setup that’s straightforward to follow and quick to implement will see you enjoying the benefits all the sooner.
+This should be a top priority.

 Simple To Manage

-And having set-up your internal website, it’s imperative that the software makes it simple to manage on an ongoing basis.
-Your internal website should allow for easy user and content management.
+And having set up your internal website, it should be simple to manage on an ongoing basis.
+Managing users and content needs to be uncomplicated.

 Easy To Use

-To be successful, your internal website needs to be easy for staff to use.
-This involves a good user interface, visually appealing and engaging design as well as intuitive site navigation and an effective search function.
-It should also deliver the tools staff need to get the job done.
+Successful sites are also simple for staff to use.
+This involves having a good user interface, visual appeal, engaging design, intuitive site navigation, and an advanced search engine.
+It should also deliver the tools workers need to get the job done.

 Quick To Deploy

 Who has the time for extensive testing and piloting?
-An internal website that’s already been tried and tested by other users for functionality and ease of use will have a distinct advantage in the selection process.
+An internal website that’s already been tried and tested by other users has a distinct advantage in the selection process.

-Budgets will inevitably play a part.
-Your internal website has to be cost-effective and deliver a great return on investment.
+Budgets always play a part.
+Your intranet should be cost-effective and deliver a great return on investment.

 How To Create An Internal Website

-So, we’ve convinced you of the benefits of an internal website and have helped you identify the essential features.
-But how do you go about creating your internal website?
-Well, there are three basic options open to you:
+So, we’ve convinced you of the benefits and have helped you identify the essential features.
+But how do you get started?
+Well, there are three basic options:

-Under this option, you design your own internal website from scratch which is then hosted on the company server.
-The great advantage of this option is that you end up with an entirely bespoke intranet that is a perfect match for your business and its needs.
+This option allows you to design your site from scratch, hosted on the company server.
+The advantage of this option is that you end up with a bespoke platform that syncs with your business needs.

-The downside is that this option can be both resource and time-intensive.
-It requires a great deal of technical know-how and the platform will need to be extensively trialed and piloted.
-The costs soon add up which means it also fails on the cost-effectiveness test.
+On the downside, this option is both resource and time intensive.
+You will need a great deal of technical know-how.
+Plus, the software has to be extensively trialed and piloted.
+The costs soon add up, which means it also fails on the cost-effectiveness test.

-This option often involves downloading software and using it to create your own intranet.
-Popular choices include WordPress, SharePoint and Drupal.
-As well as being readily available, often these choices are free to download which makes it very appealing on the cost-effectiveness front.
+This option involves downloading readily available software and using it to create your intranet.
+Popular choices include WordPress, SharePoint, and Drupal.
+Often these choices are free to download, making them appealing to cost-conscious organizations.

-There are, however, some disadvantages too.
+Despite the pluses, there are some disadvantages you need to know about.
 A certain amount of technical know-how is still a must.
-And if you haven’t got an internal IT resource, then navigating your way around the software can be a challenge for the novice.
+And without an internal IT resource, navigating the software can be challenging for novices.
 Furthermore, these options have not been created for the specific purpose of developing an internal website.
-WordPress, for example, although capable of creating an in-house website is more of a blogging tool.
-Many businesses have also discovered that the free core offering is quite limited and have ended up supplementing the functionality with add-ons and plug-ins that often have a high-cost implication.
+WordPress, for example, although capable of creating an in-house site, is more of a blogging tool.

-There is still the issue of hosting to resolve too.
-If you already have a company server, then it could be possible to host the software on the existing server.
-However, if you don’t have a server, then that’s an extra expense that you will need to factor in.
+And there’s still the issue of hosting to resolve.
+If you already have a company server, hosting the software locally may be possible.
+And if you don’t have a server, that’s an extra expense you need to consider.

 3. Cloud Intranet Software

-With this option, you create your internal website using customizable pre-built intranet templates.
-The internal website is then hosted in the cloud by a specialist intranet provider.
+This option allows you to create an in-house site using customizable pre-built intranet templates.
+A specialist intranet provider then hosts the platform in the cloud.
 Cloud intranet software ticks a number of the essential features we identified earlier.

 Easy To Setup

 What’s more, the templates are fully customizable.
-Select from a range of powerful modules and then put in place your own company stamp in terms of colors, fonts, graphics, videos, logos and branding for a truly unique solution.
+Select from the range of powerful modules and tools.
+Then, add your stamp with colors, fonts, graphics, logos, and branding for a unique solution.

 Simple To Manage

-Whether it’s content or users, the cloud intranet comes with a set of intuitive administration tools that make it simple to manage on an ongoing basis.
-Bulk management tools allow you to add, enable, disable and delete users.
-And utilizing a set of site permissions and rules, you can grant or deny access to content so that when appropriate, it’s restricted to only those staff that need to know.
+Whether it’s content or users, cloud intranets come with a set of intuitive administration tools that simplify ongoing management.
+Add, enable, disable and delete users using bulk management tools.
+And grant or deny access to content so that it’s restricted to only those that need to know.

-Likewise creating, editing and publishing content is a simple process.
-A drag and drop page builder wizard means you can easily create new pages or sub-pages and add text, images or graphics.
-Keeping your content updated and fresh is an easy task with a cloud intranet.
+Similarly, creating, editing, and publishing content is a simple process.
+A drag-and-drop page builder wizard means you can easily create new pages or sub-pages and add text, images, or graphics.
+Keeping your content updated and fresh is a breeze with a cloud intranet.

 Easy To Use

-What’s more, the intranet templates utilize a familiar file explorer interface that users will feel immediately comfortable with.
-Navigating their way around the site will be easy and is supported by an advanced search function so staff can quickly find what they need.
+Moreover, intranet templates have a familiar file explorer interface that makes users feel comfortable.
+Navigating their way around the site is easy.
+Plus, an advanced search function ensures your people quickly find what they need.

-In addition, the wide variety of tools and modules available will support the employee in accomplishing tasks and getting their day-to-day work done more efficiently and effectively.
+The wide selection of tools and modules supports employees in completing their daily work more efficiently and effectively.

 Quick To Deploy